-After completing this course, the student should be able to demonstrate a knowledge of basic food preparation and management techniques used in commercial and institutional food operations.
-The areas of study will cover safety and sanitation, food and beverage preparation techniques and terminology, use and care of equipment, and use and costing of standardized recipes.
+After completing this course, the student should be able to demonstrate knowledge of basic food preparation and management techniques used in commercial and institutional food operations.
+The areas of study will cover safety and sanitation, food preparation techniques, terminology, use and care of equipment, food costing, and cover safety and sanitation, food preparation techniques, terminology, use and care of equipment, food costing, and standardized recipes.
 3 credits